Open-Cascade-SAS/OCCT/dox/user_guides/foundation_classes/foundation_classes.md

 As a general rule, it is advisable to allocate memory  through significant blocks.
 In this way, you can work with blocks of contiguous  data, and processing is facilitated for the memory page manager.

-In multithreaded mode <i>(MMGT_REENTRANT=1)</i>, the OCCT memory  manager uses mutex to lock access to free lists, therefore it may have less  performance than non-optimized mode in situations when different threads often  make simultaneous calls to the memory manager.
+OCCT memory manager uses mutex to lock access to free lists, therefore it may have less  performance than non-optimized mode in situations when different threads often  make simultaneous calls to the memory manager.
 The reason is that modern  implementations of *malloc()* and *free()* employ several allocation arenas and  thus avoid delays waiting mutex release, which are possible in such situations.

 @subsection occt_fcug_2_4 Exception  Handling Exception handling provides a means of transferring control  from a given point in a program being executed to an **exception handler** associated  with another point previously executed.